Lydia02/summative-2_Negpod_5/README.md

 ### 1. Move Files to a Directory

-The `move-to-directory.sh` script is designed to organize project files by moving them to a directory with the name `negpod_id-q1`.
-It moves all files created in Question 1 into this directory.
+The `move-to-directory.sh` script is designed to enhance project file organization.
+It creates a dedicated directory with the name `negpod_id-q1` and moves all files created in Question 1 into this directory.
+This simplifies the management of project files and ensures they are stored in a structured manner

 ### 2. Backup to a Remote Server

 The `backup-Negpod_ID.sh` script allows us to create a backup of the `negpod_id-q1` directory and transfer it to a remote server.
 This script is designed to work with the provided remote server details.

-#### Usage

-- Run `./move-to-directory.sh` to organize project files.
-- Run `./backup-Negpod_ID.sh` to create a backup on the remote server.
+**###3.
+Make the script file executable**

+    chmod +x move-to-directory.sh

 ## Testing